 Now, we’re onto something in creating effective writing goals.

 Look at the list you just created and think about how you can break it down.
 After all, you can only eat an elephant one bite at a time. 😉

-For instance, I have a goal to turn my chapter book series into a Netflix original TV special, like Ever After High.
-So a smaller goal would be to send out the chapter book to agents (which I did 2 months ago).
-Or even to start writing or outlining the series!
+For instance – if I have a goal to turn my chapter book series into a Netflix original TV special, like Ever After High, a smaller goal would be to send out the chapter book to an agent.
+Or even to start smaller and actually write or outline the series!

 By taking your outlandish goals and cutting them up into more manageable bites, they’re more likely to remain effective writing goals throughout the year.
 Plus, you have something BIG you’re working towards!

 4. Determine the action steps you need to take.

 Now that you have more manageable bites for your goals, you need to decide what you’re going to do about them.
 No matter how small or easy it seems, it’s not an effective writing goal without a plan.